Pilot Mentoring and Tutoring Program

 As a vital part of our mission of promoting education, NCSHP offers mentors and/or tutors to Hispanic youth in the Triangle area.
 Many studies have shown, including the Harvard Mentoring Project, MENTOR, and the Corporation for National and Community Service just how valuable the one-on-one relationship with an elder that is not a parent can be for a child.
 Each pair will share different experiences and it is your input that will change a child’s life.
 Mentoring and tutoring are necessary in promoting educational success.

-- Provide both social and cultural enrichment activities that both broaden the student’s worldview and give them more depth of experience in areas of strength or particular interest
+Provide both social and cultural enrichment activities that both broaden the student’s worldview and give them more depth of experience in areas of strength or a particular interest

-With five out of ten Hispanic youth dropping out of school, NCSHP recognizes the immediate need for these students to have positive role models that will motivate them to succeed both in education and in life.
+With 5 out of 10 Hispanic youth dropping out of school, NCSHP recognizes the immediate need for these students to have positive role models that will motivate them to succeed both in education and in life.

 For more information and to get an application, please call us at (919) 467-8424.